 The Fourth District Court of Appeal took into consideration the number of times there was a connection between the loan and a voluntary dismissal rather than the number of dismissals per plaintiff to overturn the foreclosure, leaving the homeowner attorneys to celebrate.
 The appellate invoked the two-dismissal rule under Florida Rule of Civil Procedure 1.420(a)(1).
 They allow one voluntarily dismissal but not two.

-The initial foreclosure came from Flagstar who dismissed the suit, and sold it to DKR Mortgage who began filing for foreclosure but later dismissed it.
-Finally the loan was sold to MIA Real Holdings who started its own foreclosure but then voluntarily dismissed the suit.
-The defendant’s attorney argued that the same note was dismissed twice in prior cases, however Palm Beach Circuit Judge Catherine Brunson ruled in favor of the plaintiff.
+The initial foreclosure came from Flagstar.
+They dismissed the suit and sold it to DKR Mortgage who began filing for foreclosure but later dismissed it.
+Finally, MIA Real Holdings bought the loan and started its own foreclosure but then voluntarily dismissed the suit.
+The defendant’s attorney argued that the same note got dismissal twice in prior cases.
+However, Palm Beach Circuit Judge Catherine Brunson ruled in favor of the plaintiff.
 The defendant’s attorney challenged that decision and won.
 Fourth DCA Judge Robert Gross wrote in a unanimous decision with Judges Martha Warner and Spencer Levine concurring.

-If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to email@example.com, or complete the contact form below.